 Native American Heritage Month

-The DC Public Library proudly celebrates Native American Heritage Month this November by sharing events and resources to read, watch, listen to and learn from that honor and pay tribute to the rich ancestry and traditions of Native Americans.
+The DC Public Library proudly celebrates Native American Heritage Month this November by sharing resources to read, watch, listen to and learn from that honor and pay tribute to the rich ancestry and traditions of Native Americans.

 Native American Heritage Month has been declared each year since 1994 but the origins of the month date back to 1915 when Dr. Arthur C. Parker, a Seneca Indian, who was the director of the Museum of Arts and Science in Rochester, N.Y persuaded the Boy Scouts of America to set aside a day for the “First Americans.”
 This movement grew as the Congress of the American Indian Association declared an “American Indian Day” and several states joined in, declaring their own day.
 In 1990 the first Native American Heritage Month was declared and it became an annual celebration in 1994.
 Learn more about Native American Heritage Month.